 What one bit of advice do you wish you could give your seventeen-year-old married self?

 My reaction to this question confused me…scared me a little.
-I started to cry.
-Not just a few tears welling up…a full-on-trash-my-mascara-runny-nose-bawl.
+Not just a few tears welled up…a full-on-trash-my-mascara-runny-nose-bawl possessed me.
 I haven’t done this in ages!

 I inserted a picture of me in a borrowed dress, full of wonder and anticipation, that says it all.
 I wouldn’t tell her not to do it…she wouldn’t have listened.
 I won’t tell her she’ll regret it…she regrets much, but her boys and grandchildren are worth it all.
 I would not tell her he doesn’t truly love her, never will.
 She believed he did and it kept her going.

 I’d tell her that there will be times when she’ll think she’s falling apart…doesn’t want to go on…but she will.
 I’d tell her I know she’s stronger than she can imagine.
 I’d tell her to forgive herself for going wild one day…it was a phase she had to go through.

 I’m stronger now, perhaps a little wiser.
 More in control than that first year I was single again.

 What was the most difficult part of your journey to independence?

 I was always independent.
 Spent a lot of time alone.
 Learning the reality of toxic relationships.
 Accepting that he never loved me.
 I still trip over that once in a while, but lots less than when I was snared in the relationship, too blind to know what, just that something was horribly wrong.

 I see couples on the street hand in hand, then I’m the only one in the restaurant at a table alone.
 I don’t want to be alone forever, but I don’t want to be vulnerable to feel rejection either so I find and focus on reasons I want to be alone.
 It’s better.
 I think it’s working.
 And, of course, there is the fear of failure when I exercise my independence and publish this book.

 What was the most surprising thing you learned about yourself along the way?